Half Moon Street (film): Plot

-Dr Lauren Slaughter is an American academic living in London, where she holds a prestigious but low-paid position at a Middle East policy institute.
+Dr. Lauren Slaughter, Ph.D., is an American academic living in London, where she holds a prestigious but low-paid job at a Middle East policy institute.
 Her superiors take credit for her work and she struggles to pay the rent on her dilapidated flat.

-After an anonymous individual mails her a video tape promoting the financial rewards of prostitution, Slaughter signs up with the high-end Jasmine Agency and begins moonlighting as a paid escort to rich men.
-These include a Palestinian businessman called Karim, who gifts her his apartment on Half Moon Street, and Lord Bulbeck, a trusted member of the House of Lords with a key role in diplomacy and national defence.
+After an anonymous individual mails her a video tape promoting the financial rewards of working as an escort, Slaughter signs up with the high-end Jasmine Escort Agency and begins moonlighting as an escort to rich men.
+These include a Palestinian businessman called Karim, who gifts her the lease on his rented apartment on Half Moon Street, and Lord Bulbeck, a trusted member of the House of Lords with a key role in international diplomacy and national defense.

 Slaughter and Bulbeck strike up a relationship that goes beyond sex, each enjoying the other's conversation and intelligence.
 However, Bulbeck's work on a delicate Middle East peace process forces him to miss a series of dates, causing Slaughter to feel rejected.

 Slaughter briefly takes up with a playboy called Sonny, who later shows up at her apartment.
 He attacks her and threatens her with a gun, but she tricks and kills him.
 Karim arrives and also holds her at gunpoint, revealing that he was the one who sent her the video tape.
-Karim and Sonny are part of a conspiracy to destroy the peace process by murdering Bulbeck while he is with a prostitute, thus killing both the man and his reputation.
+Karim and Sonny are part of a conspiracy to destroy the peace process by murdering Bulbeck while he is in the company of a prostitute, thus killing both the man and his reputation.
 A special forces team storms the apartment and kills Karim.
 Slaughter and Bulbeck rekindle their romance.

 Cast

+Reception

+Roger Ebert gave Half Moon Street three out of four stars, concluding that the film "is interesting primarily because of the interaction between Weaver and Caine.
+Swaim deserves credit for the intelligence and wit of the first 80 or 90 minutes, but must also take the blame for the ending, which is a complete surrender to generic conventions."